 Despite hurdles and calls for his release, Richard Glossip still sits on death row today, based on nothing more than Sneed’s testimony.

 The Brutal Murder Of Barry Van Treese That Put Richard Glossip Behind Bars

 Justin Sneed bludgeoned Barry Van Treese to death with a baseball bat in room 102 of the Best Budget Inn in the early morning hours of Jan.
 7, 1997.
 Sneed, just 19 at the time and serving as the property’s maintenance man, murdered Van Treese for his money.
-At the time, Sneed was addicted to meth and given to robbing hotel customers.
+At the time, Sneed was addicted to meth and had robbed hotel customers on multiple occasions.

 Van Treese was the owner of the hotel, a run-down property in Oklahoma City.
-Van Treese would help Richard Glossip, who was 33 in 1997, run the daily operations of the hotel when he wasn’t working at his other hotel in Tulsa.
+Van Treese helped Richard Glossip, who was 33 in 1997, run the daily operations of the hotel when he wasn’t working at his other hotel in Tulsa.

 Glossip, the manager of the hotel and Sneed’s boss, said that he awoke to a scraping sound along the wall of his room at 4 a.m.
 A few minutes later, he saw Sneed outside of room 102 with a black eye.
 Glossip claimed that Sneed confessed to killing Van Treese.
 Glossip’s girlfriend at the time, D-Anna Wood, told Glossip not to say anything to investigators regarding Sneed’s remark.

 The investigation would later find that Sneed beat Van Treese to death with a baseball bat.

 Physical evidence in room 102 and in Van Treese’s car pointed to Sneed as the murderer.
 There were fingerprints all over room 102 that matched Sneed’s.
 The same was true with regards to Van Treese’s car, which was stolen and moved to another parking lot.
 Money stolen from the car had Sneed’s DNA on it.